CorporateFounder/unitedStates_final/documentationEng/preambleEng.md

 You can also split your votes equally among several participants.
 For each candidate, a rating is calculated, rating this is the sum of all votes FOR minus all votes AGAINST, equals RATING.
-All Government consists of three branches of government.
+All Government consists of three branches of government .

 1. The legislative branch consists of the Parliament of the Council of Directors. their number is 201 accounts.
 One count equals one vote.